Scale-Aware Recognition in Satellite Images under Resource Constraints: Experiments and Results

 \subsubsection{Model Disagreement for Modality Selection}

 Following the methodology in sec. \ref{subsec:analysis}, we describe how the disagreement between HR and LR models can act as a good indicator for which locations would benefit from HR imagery.
-We demonstrate how well the KD model performs as a stand in for the HR model, so that we may calculate this disagreement without requiring HR imagery.
+We found that correlation coefficient between the disagreement scores of the HR (NAIP) vs KD with the LR model is \textbf{0.9322}, which signifies a strong positive correlation.
+Similarly, the correlation coefficient between the disagreement scores of the HR (NICFI) vs KD with the LR model is \textbf{0.998}, which also signifies a strong positive correlation.

 Figure~\ref{fig:disagreement_analysis} visualizes images ranked by degree of disagreement between the LR and HR model (top) and between the LR and KD model (bottom).
-We see that both approaches yield similar rankings.
-Therefore the disagreement between the LR and KD model is a good proxy for locations where HR data is needed.
+We see that both approaches yield similar rankings demonstrating that the KD model can act a stand in for the HR model, so that we may calculate the disagreement without requiring HR imagery.

 We use this model disagreement along with the KD and HR model to show how well we perform retrieval under an HR-data budget.
 Figures~\ref{fig:precision_curves} illustrate the improvement in retrieval with our HR data sampling technique.
 The figure on the left shows precision@K at a fixed HR data budget (1000 locations) and the figure on the right shows precision@1000 when varying the data budget for the GRAFT model on unseen categories.
 Our HR data sampling strategy is significantly better than randomly sampling locations or model uncertainty-based methods.
 This also shows that sampling HR images leads to improvement over just using LR-data with KD models.